 In a sign of that interest, aircraft leasing company Avolon announced a provisional deal to buy 75 Boeing 737 MAX 8s worth $8.4 billion at list prices and said it would have a “hard look” at possible orders for the MAX 10.

-Boeing's head of airplane developments also said he was "very optimistic" about the chances of establishing the business case for a mid-market jet project to open up new routes from the middle of the next decade.
+Boeing’s head of airplane developments meanwhile said he was “very optimistic” about the chances of establishing the business case for a mid-market jet project to open up new routes from the middle of the next decade.

 Air travel has been on a sharp uptrend, led by emerging economies as China looks set to replace North America as the world’s biggest transport market in the coming years.

 But China’s economic expansion is slowing even as it remains above 6 percent a year.
 Boeing trimmed its 20-year forecast for average global traffic growth to 4.7 percent from 4.8 percent.

 With demand for new jets cooling, planemakers are seeing greater opportunities in aviation services.

 Boeing forecast that market could be worth $8.5 trillion over 20 years, growing at an average 4 percent a year.
 Airbus launched a digital services platform on Tuesday, which it said could crunch data to help airlines improve maintenance, reduce fuel burn and optimise routes.